-The Volvo XC40 will go up against the likes of the new Jaguar E-Pace and the BMW X1, and will sit between them in terms of pricing.
+The Volvo XC40 rivals the new Jaguar E-Pace and the BMW X1, it sits between them in terms of pricing.

-The XC40 will start from £27,905 for the T3 Momentum version ranging up to £40,000 + depending on what engine and specification you choose.
+The XC40 starts from £27,905 for the T3 Momentum version ranging up to £40,000 + depending on what engine and specification you choose.

 Traditionally car manufacturers present some pretty outlandish features and designs on their concept cars, though the XC40 seems to tell a bit of a different story.

-18-inch alloy wheels come as standard on all models, giving the XC40 a raised road presence and the roof can also be finished in a contracting colour to the body.
+18-inch alloy wheels come as standard on all models, giving the XC40 a raised road presence and the roof can also be finished in a contrasting colour to the body.

-From preview pictures we can see that Volvo has given the software on the infotainment screen a real simplistic and clear layout.
+From preview pictures, we can see that Volvo has given the software on the infotainment screen a really simplistic and clear layout.
 The XC40 mimics the larger XC90 in the range with a sleek look with fewer physical buttons as seen on older Volvo vehicles.